airbnb/swift/README.md

   }

   extension TaskState: Equatable {
     // Explicitly listing each state would be too burdensome.
-Ideally this function could be implemented with a custom macro. public static func == (lhs: TaskState, rhs: TaskState) -> Bool {
+Ideally this function could be implemented with a well-tested macro. public static func == (lhs: TaskState, rhs: TaskState) -> Bool {
       switch (lhs, rhs) {
       case (.pending, .pending):